 If you’re ever in a supermarket or hypermarket in France with a beauty product section, keep an eye out for Steripa vaseline.

 Steripan was the first brand to launch pharmaceutical products in supermarkets.
-As of this writing, you may find Steripan Vaseline in the following supermarkets in France with a personal care and cosmetics departments.
+As of this writing, you may find Steripan Vaseline in the following supermarkets in France with personal care and cosmetics departments.
 Intermarche, Carrefour, Centre E. Leclerc, Hyper U, and Auchan.

 Alba Un-Petroleum Jelly is a multi-purpose skin moisturizer and protectant made from only pure plant oils and all-natural waxes.